Right sided abdominal pain radiating to the right flank

 0 images remaining

 There are multiple locules of gas in the periphery of the liver which appear to be within the portal venous system.
 A locule of gas is located in a left gastric vein, with apparent gas within the mucosae of the stomach.
-Hepatic steatosis with some distension of the oesophagus.
+Hepatic steatosis with some distension of the esophagus.

 Normal appearance of the bowel.
 Patchy ground glass change with some tree-in-bud opacities through the lower zones of the lungs.